alchemistry/alchemlyb/README.rst

 ..
 [Shirts2008] Shirts, M.R., and Chodera, J.D.
 (2008).
 Statistically optimal
     analysis of samples from multiple equilibrium states.
 The Journal of Chemical Physics 129, 124105.

+..
+[Chodera2016] Chodera, J.D.
+(2016).
+A Simple Method for Automated
+    Equilibration Detection in Molecular Simulations.
+Journal of Chemical Theory and Computation 12, 1799–1805.